temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 <br>
 </br>

-**CommandsToExecute.txt |-->**
+**CommandsToExecute.txt**

-This file contains the list of commands TCD will execute in sequence.
-We expect the command should start with “java”, anything other than java command will be considered as deployment failure.
+This file contains the list of commands that the Temenos Continuous Deployment Platform will execute in sequence.
+We expect the command to start with “java” as anything other than the java command will be considered as deployment failure.

-In case if the Test script has more jar files then execution of the files can be handled in the CommandsToExecute file but please remember that we will validate the command and execute it only if it starts with “java” so assuming any other pre-requisites and environment variable will be passed as a runtime parameter.
+In case the Test script has more jar files then the execution of the files can be handled in the CommandsToExecute file.
+Nonetheless, please remember that will validate the command and execute it only if it starts with “java” so assuming any other pre-requisites and environment variable will be passed as a runtime parameter.

 ![](./images/selenium-automation-5.png)